The Franchising Code complaint handling procedure

 The Australian Government’s Franchising Code of Conduct provides a simple 3-STEP procedure to help resolve any disputes that arise in a franchise system.

 Go to the Notice of Dispute (click link) form provided on the Franchising Code website.
+Fill it in (on-line) and send it to the OTHER party to the dispute.

 Under the Code, a party raising a dispute (the franchisee or franchisor) must notify the other party in writing, by sending them a Notice of the dispute.